Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Experiments

 \subsubsection{Models}

 \paragraph{DRT$_{\text{retrieval}\times G}$.} A DRT consists of 12 Transformer decoder layers, divided into 6 lower and 6 upper layers, with upper layers further split into $G$ groups.
 The sliding window size is set to $W$=512, the chunk size is set to $S$=64, and 8 chunks are retrieved for GCA, resulting in an attention field of 512 ($8 \times 64$).
-Notably, we implement hardware-aware GCA based on Triton~\citep{DBLP:conf/pldi/TilletKC19}~\footnote{\url{https://github.com/triton-lang/triton/blob/main/python/tutorials/06-fused-attention.py}} and FlashAttention-2~\citep{DBLP:conf/iclr/Dao24}.
+We implement hardware-aware GCA based on Triton~\citep{DBLP:conf/pldi/TilletKC19}.
 As we employ various parameter settings across different experiments, further details are provided in Appendix~\ref{sec:hyper_param}. \paragraph{Base LM.} Our base LM is based on the implementation of TinyLlama~\citep{zhang2024tinyllama} combined with Flash Attention2~\citep{DBLP:conf/iclr/Dao24} enabling ALiBi~\citep{DBLP:conf/iclr/PressSL22} and sliding window attention~\citep{DBLP:journals/corr/abs-1904-10509}.
 We compare models against the baseline across various configurations.
 One configuration involves 12 layers with a sliding window of 512 tokens, aligning with the DRT sliding window size.
 Another configuration of 12 layers with a 768-token sliding window ensures the same attention field coverage, as $12 \times 768 = 12 \times 512 + 6 \times 512 (\text{GCA})$.
-The strongest baseline, with 14 layers and a 658-token sliding window, has a parameter count comparable to our DRT while maintaining a similar total attention field across all 12 layers, calculated as $658\times 14\approx 12 \times 512 + 6 \times 512$. \paragraph{Retrieval-Pretrained Transformer (RPT).} Since the official implementation is in JAX and the code for distilling the retriever is not released, we reimplement RPT in PyTorch and replace the retriever with Contriever ~\citep{DBLP:journals/tmlr/IzacardCHRBJG22}, which is a strong dense retriever widely employed. \paragraph{Landmark Attn.} We use the official Llama-like implementation~\footnote{\url{https://github.com/epfml/landmark-attention}} of Landmark Attention.
-Similar to Base LM, we extend the length of the self-attention range from 512 to 768 to ensure it shares the same attention field as DRT. \paragraph{Block-Recurrent TFM.} Since the official implementation of Block-Recurrent Transformer is also based on JAX, we utilized a PyTorch implementation~\footnote{\url{https://github.com/lucidrains/block-recurrent-transformer-pytorch}} to ensure all baselines are running with the same framework. \paragraph{DRT$_\text{enc-dec}$.} A variant of DRT introduced in \S~\ref{sec:model_arc}, which utilizes a 2-layer Transformer as the encoder, incorporating absolute positional encoding. \paragraph{Ablations.} \textbf{\textit{w/o Triton}:} A naively implemented version of GCA without Triton. \textbf{\textit{w/o enc}:} The decoder-only version of DRT, which uses the hidden states of the middle layer of the decoder stack to retrieve history chunks.
-Differently put, this model can be attained by simply removing the encoder from DRT$_{\text{enc-dec}}$. \textbf{\textit{w/o mlm}:} The architecture is exactly the same as DRT$_{\text{enc-dec}}$, while the only difference lies in the training process by eliminating the masked language modeling part. \textbf{\textit{w/o gumbel top-k}:} The architecture is exactly the same as DRT, while the only difference lies in the training process by eliminating the gumbel noise when selecting the top-k chunks.
+The strongest baseline, with 14 layers and a 658-token sliding window, has a parameter count comparable to our DRT while maintaining a similar total attention field across all 12 layers, calculated as $658\times 14\approx 12 \times 512 + 6 \times 512$. \paragraph{Retrieval-Pretrained Transformer (RPT).} Since the official implementation is in JAX and the code for distilling the retriever is not released, we reimplement RPT in PyTorch and replace the retriever with Contriever ~\citep{DBLP:journals/tmlr/IzacardCHRBJG22}.
+Elaborations can be found in Appendix~\ref{appdx:rpt}. \paragraph{Landmark Attn.} We use the official Llama-like implementation of Landmark Attn.
+Similar to Base LM, we extend the length of the self-attention range from 512 to 768 to ensure it shares the same attention field as DRT. \paragraph{Block-Recurrent TFM.} Since the official implementation of Block-Recurrent Transformer is also based on JAX, we utilized a PyTorch implementation~\footnote{\url{https://github.com/lucidrains/block-recurrent-transformer-pytorch}} to ensure all baselines are running with the same framework. \paragraph{Ablations.} \textbf{\textit{w/o Triton}:} A naively implemented version of GCA without Triton. \textbf{\textit{w/o gumbel top-k}:} The architecture is exactly the same as DRT, while the only difference lies in the training process by eliminating the gumbel noise when selecting the top-k chunks. \textbf{\textit{w/ contriever}:} We replace the relevance scores in GCA by using an off-the-shelf retriever. \textbf{\textit{w/ random retriever}:} We pick top-$k$ chunks randomly but still keep GCA learnable.